 There are many panoramic viewpoints throughout PV that’ll let you catch a spectacular view of the city and the sunset.
 But perhaps the best, and most famous, is Cerro de la Cruz lookout (mirador).

-It’s situated at only a 20-30 minutes walk from the Romantic Zone, and, once you’re here, you’ll see why this spot is so famous.
+It’s situated at only a 20-30 minutes walk from the Romantic Zone, and, once you’re here, you’ll see why this sis one of my favourite places to go and things to do in Puerto Vallarta.

 Because it is a very secluded area, it can be unsafe at times.
 Therefore I suggest you go either with a group of people or on a weekend when more people are flocking to watch the sunset and you won’t be alone.

-Read also my post on Safety in Puerto Vallarta
+Read my post on Safety in Puerto Vallarta

 THINGS TO DO IN PUERTO VALLARTA